takafumiokamoto/Obsidian/github-actions.md

 If you want to run a workflow only if previous jobs were successful,\
 it can be achieved with the following code.\
-The dependent job (later job) should be controlled by the 'needs' keyword.
+The dependent job (later job) should be controlled by the 'needs' keyword.\
+This results skipping the workflow.
+If you want to prevent triggering workflow, it can be achieved by 'workflow_call' on previous workflow.

 ```yaml
 jobs: